Quay Walker: Professional career

+Green Bay Packers

 2022

 Walker was selected by the Green Bay Packers in the first round (22nd overall) of the 2022 NFL draft.
 The Packers previously acquired the pick in a trade that sent Davante Adams to the Las Vegas Raiders.
 On May 6, 2022, he signed his rookie contract.

 Walker was ejected in Week 8 against the Buffalo Bills after an altercation with the Bills' coaching staff, following a play where Walker made a tackle on Buffalo's sideline.
 In Week 12, during a 40–33 loss to the Philadelphia Eagles, Walker scooped up a fumble forced by teammate Rudy Ford on Eagles wide receiver A. J. Brown and returned it 63 yards to put the Packers in scoring position.
 Walker was ejected for the second time in Week 18 against the Detroit Lions after shoving a member of the Lions' medical staff, becoming the only player since the 2000 NFL season to be ejected more than once in a single season.

 Walker played all 17 games in his rookie campaign, finishing the season with a team-high 121 total tackles (75 solo, 46 assisted).
 He also recorded a team-high three forced fumbles, as well as 1.5 sacks, five tackles for loss and one fumble recovery.
 For his efforts, he was named to the 2022 PFWA All-Rookie Team.